AnthonyCxx/Notes-and-Writeups/C#/ObjectOrientedProgramming/Methods.md

 }
 ```

+## The Return Keyword and Return Types
+Methods can return a value, which means that

 ## Static Methods
 A static method (the opposite of an instance method) is a method that does not require an object of that class in order to be called.
 Take the _.WriteLine(**_string_**)_
 method for example.
 You don't need a _System_ nor a _Console_ object to be able to use _.WriteLine(**_string_**)_. <br />